 It is also hard to force the cell phone to change which antenna it is connected to in order to ‘explore’ the neighborhood of antennas.
 Temporarily disconnecting, by, going into ‘Airplane Mode’ (altenatively ‘hiding’ the cell phone by putting it in a conductive foil pouch) may at times cause it to connect to a different antenna when it does become ‘visible’ again.
 Note, however, that the cell phone system tends to remember previous connections and may try and re-establish those.

-Another thing to keep in mind (at least for CDMA) is that signal strength (RSSI or ASU) is the ‘raw’ amplifier signal strength — based on the automatic gain control (AGC) level of the intermediate frequency (IF) amplifier.
+Another thing to keep in mind (at least for CDMA) is that signal strength indicator (RSSI or ASU) is the ‘raw’ amplifier signal strength — based on the automatic gain control (AGC) level of the intermediate frequency (IF) amplifier.
 That is, it is not just the signal coming from the antenna one is currently ‘parked on,’ but everything in a particular RF channel.
 This helps explain why, when the phone system does decide to switch connection from one antenna to another, there is typically no significant accompanying change in ‘signal strength’ (RSSI or ASU).

 When driving past a cell phone tower, one will, of course, tend to receive a relatively strong signal, but one will also typically be ‘handed over’ from one antenna (BID/CID) to another, since most antennas cover ‘sectors’ of less than 180° (typically 120°) and a road near a cell tower is bound to cross over a boundary between one sector and another (and may sometimes cross two boundaries in quick succession).
 Keep in mind though that it can happen that, while driving past a cell phone tower, and receiving a strong signal, one is actually still connected to an antenna on a different tower (particularly if base stations on the nearest tower are very busy).
 In this case one might be misled in identifying the currently connected BID/CID with the tower being passed.
 Fortunately this is not a common occurence and unlikely to happen on every trip past the tower.